OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

     ...
 } catch (ParserConfigurationException e) {
-    // This should catch a failed setFeature feature
+    // This should catch a failed setFeature feature logger.info("ParserConfigurationException was thrown.
+The feature 'XMLConstants.FEATURE_SECURE_PROCESSING'"
-    // NOTE: Each call to setFeature() should be in its own try/catch otherwise subsequent calls will be skipped.
-    // This is only important if you're ignoring errors for multi-provider support. logger.info("ParserConfigurationException was thrown.
-The feature '" + FEATURE
-    + "' is probably not supported by your XML processor.");
+    + " is probably not supported by your XML processor.");
     ...
 } catch (SAXException e) {
     // On Apache, this should be thrown when disallowing DOCTYPE